Jafar (Aladdin): House of Mouse

+Once Upon a Time

+Jafar appears in the Once Upon a Time spin-off Once Upon a Time in Wonderland, portrayed by Naveen Andrews.
+This version is the illegitimate son of the Sultan, and his interest in genies stems from his mentor and lover, Amara, who discovered a ritual that could be used to rewrite the laws of magic using the power of three genies and two sorcerers.
+Jafar betrays Amara by transforming her into his serpent staff so that he could have her power for himself.

+Andrews did not reprise his role in Once Upon a Time's sixth season due to a scheduling conflict and was replaced by Oded Fehr.

+Video games

 Kingdom Hearts

+Jafar appears in the Kingdom Hearts series, with Jonathan Freeman reprising the role in English, while Akira Takarada voices him in Japanese.

-Jafar debuted in Kingdom Hearts as one of the members of Maleficent's inner circle.
-Here, he plans to use The Heartless and take over Agrabah while he attempts to locate both Jasmine (as she is one of the Princesses of Heart) and Agrabah's Keyhole.
-Jafar eventually manages to steal Genie's lamp from Aladdin and kidnap Jasmine in the process.
-Sora, Aladdin, Donald Duck and Goofy track him to the Cave of Wonders, where Jafar used his first wish to reveal the world's keyhole.
-Upon arrival in the lamp chamber, they engage Jafar in battle after he used his second wish to enlist Genie's help in the fight.
+In Kingdom Hearts (2002), Jafar is an ally of Maleficent.
+He plans to use the Heartless to take over Agrabah while he attempts to locate both Jasmine (as she is one of the Princesses of Heart) and Agrabah's Keyhole, which leads to the heart of the world.
+Jafar manages to steal Genie's lamp from Aladdin and kidnap Jasmine.
+Sora, Aladdin, Donald Duck and Goofy track him to the Cave of Wonders, where Jafar used his first wish to reveal the Keyhole.
+After arriving in the lamp chamber, they engage Jafar in battle after he used his second wish to enlist Genie's help in the fight.
 Upon his defeat, Jafar uses his final wish to become a Genie and battles the team again, only to be defeated and sealed away in the lamp.

+Facsimiles of Jafar appear in Kingdom Hearts: Chain of Memories (2004), based on Sora's memories.
-In Kingdom Hearts II, Jafar's lamp is found by the Peddler, making him a target for Pete as he reveals his intent to make Jafar into a Heartless under his control.

-Once Pete is driven off, the lamp is placed within the palace for safe keeping.
-However, Jafar is later released by the Peddler and he threatens Iago into helping him get Sora and his friends on a wild goose chase to their death while he captures Princess Jasmine.
-After the heroes arrive, with Iago taking a hit meant for Aladdin, Sora defeats Jafar, causing him to implode with his lamp dissolving soon after.
-Facsimiles of Jafar appear in Kingdom Hearts: Chain of Memories, based on Sora's memories, and Kingdom Hearts: Coded, based on the digitized data from Jiminy's Journal.
-Jonathan Freeman voiced Jafar in both games.
+In Kingdom Hearts II (2005), Jafar's lamp is found by the Peddler, making him a target for Pete as he reveals his intent to make Jafar into a Heartless under his control.
+Once Pete is driven off, the lamp is placed within the palace for safekeeping.
+However, Jafar is released by the Peddler and captures Jasmine.
+Sora defeats Jafar, causing him to implode, with his lamp dissolving soon after.

+A virtual version of Jafar based on data from Jiminy Cricket's journal appears in Kingdom Hearts Coded (2008).